How Does a Mortgage Work? A Simplified Guide for First-Time Buyers

 Third-party fees

 These are unavoidable fees that come with buying a home and using a mortgage.
-They’re called third-party fees because they’re not charged by the lender; they’re charged by third parties, like title and escrow companies and your local county government.
+They’re called third-party fees because they’re not charged by the lender.
+Rather, they’re required by third parties, like title and escrow companies and your local county government.
+These include:

 What documents do you need to sign at closing?